Learn how easy it is to make the best french crepes! Light and soft with a crisp edge and buttery texture, they can be served sweet or savory.

 - Water – Water helps thin the batter.
 Use room temperature water.

 - Eggs – I use large eggs.
-Eggs help bind the crepe batter together.
-They should be room temperature for the best result.
+Eggs help bind the crêpe batter together.
+They should be at room temperature for the best result.

 - Butter – Butter adds even more richness and delicious flavor.
-It also helps to keep the crepes soft.
+It also helps to keep the crêpes soft.
 I’m using unsalted butter in this recipe.
+You also need more butter to fry the crêpes, or you can use clarified butter or a neutral oil.

 How to make this recipe